godfreynolan/DJITutorialsKotlin/9-VideoDecoder/README.md

 ---

 ### Programming the DJIVideoStreamDecoder Utility Class

-> NOTE: THIS CLASS IS VERY LARGE SO NOT ALL OF IT IS SHOWN HERE.
-PLEASE REFER TO THE DJIVideoStreamDecoder.kt FILE FOR MORE INFORMATION.

 The first thing to note is that the entire decoding process is implemented through `FFmpeg` and `MediaCodec`.
 According to the tutorial on the official website, `DJIVideoStreamDecoder.kt` and `NativeHelper.kt` are the key classes for decoding.